A fast, compressed and persistent data store library for C#

 More info about the improved capabilities of C-Blosc2 can be found in this talk.

-After a long period of testing, C-Blosc2 entered production stage in 2.0.0.
-The API and format have been frozen, and that means that there is guarantee that your programs will continue to work with future versions of the library, and that next releases will be able to read from persistent storage generated from previous releases (as of 2.0.0).
+C-Blosc2 API and format have been frozen, and that means that there is guarantee that your programs will continue to work with future versions of the library, and that next releases will be able to read from persistent storage generated from previous releases (as of 2.0.0).

 We are officially supporting (thanks to the Python Software Foundation) a Python wrapper for Blosc2.
-Although this is still in early development, it already supports all the features of the venerable python-blosc <https://github.com/Blosc/python-blosc> package.
+It supports all the features of the predecessor python-blosc package plus most of the bells and whistles of C-Blosc2, like 64-bit and multidimensional containers.
 As a bonus, the python-blosc2 package comes with wheels and binary versions of the C-Blosc2 libraries, so anyone, even non-Python users can install C-Blosc2 binaries easily with:

 pip install blosc2